Matt Davies (rugby league)

-He has spent time on loan from the Broncos at the London Skolars and the Coventry Bears in League 1.
+He has spent time on loan from the Broncos at the London Skolars, Oxford and the Coventry Bears in League 1.

 Background

 Davies was born in Guildford, Surrey, England.

+Junior Rugby League was played at Elmbridge Eagles.

 Career

 In 2018 Davies made his professional début for the London Broncos against the Dewsbury Rams in Round 12 of the Championship.
+He played off the bench in the Million Pound Game on 7 October 2018 against Toronto Wolfpack helping London Broncos return to Super League.
 On 5 April 2019 he made his full Super League début for the London Broncos against the Warrington Wolves.

+Early in 2023 he played in Cairns Brothers in Australia.

+On 15 October 2023, he played in the London Broncos upset Million Pound Game victory over Toulouse Olympique.

+February 2025 returned to play for Cairns Brothers who play in Cairns District Rugby League in Australia.